Email marketing

 Source: Really Good Emails

-In this email, the company thanked those who visited the specific store and requested them to take part in a survey so that they could better understand customer preferences.
+In this email, the company thanked its customers who bought products from a specific store and asked for feedback.
 In return, Warby Parker offers participants a chance to enter into a drawing for Amazon gift cards.

 Brevity and being to the point

-Crocs has done an excellent job with regard to the details of the transactional message:
+Crocs has done an excellent job with a detailed transactional message:

 Example of transactional email detail